Skip to main content

 TLDR

 Most nonprofit CRM comparisons focus on features that matter to database admins, not executive directors.
-EDs need tools that produce board-ready reports, keep total cost predictable, and do not require consultants to maintain.
+EDs need tools that make compliance status, restricted funds, and reporting evidence easy to review, keep total cost predictable, and do not require consultants to maintain.
 GrantPipe and Bloomerang are the strongest options for mid-sized nonprofits.
-Salesforce NPSP is powerful but expensive to own.
+Salesforce Nonprofit Cloud is powerful but expensive to own.

 01